Don't we all cringe ... and swiftly click

 - Change your ISP: As drastic as this may sound, some providers oversell their services.
 As a result, they simply cannot supply their users with speeds needed by modern day web activities.
 Before you take the plunge to get a new ISP, make sure you read some reviews about them and ask your friends for recommendation.

 - It may be time for an upgrade!
 Get a new computer!
 Modern software programs take up more and more resources and it is quite possible that your current hardware simply cannot keep up to date with the current standards.

 If you are unhappy with the download speed of your current website, or

 would like to develop a new website that avoids the slow download pitfalls,

-contact the design team at Yakindo
+contact the web developers at Yakindo